corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/11 - Data Analytics.md

 - EMR: Elastic MapReduce
 	- Managed Hadoop(分布式计算) framework for processing big data workloads.
 Run distributed processing frameworks like Apache Hadoop, **Apache Spark,** and Apache Hive on AWS infrastructure.
+	- Using an EMR cluster would imply managing the underlying infrastructure.

 - QuickSight
 	- Business intelligence service for creating **interactive dashboards and visualizations** from various data sources.
 Gain insights from your data and share visualizations with stakeholders.